Pedro Felipe (footballer, born 2004)

-Pedro Felipe de Jesus Gomes (born 23 May 2004), known as Pedro Felipe, is Brazilian professional footballer who plays as a centre-back for club Juventus Next Gen.
+Pedro Felipe de Jesus Gomes (born 23 May 2004), known as Pedro Felipe, is Brazilian professional footballer who plays as a centre-back for club Racing Santander.

 Career

+Early career

 Pedro Felipe started playing in Brazilian club Palmeiras' youth set-up.
 With the Verdão, he won several youth trophies, such as the Copa São Paulo de Futebol Júnior (2023), the Copa do Brasil Sub-20 (2022) and the Campeonato Paulista U20 (2023).

+Juventus

 In January 2024, he joined Juventus on a loan till June of the same year.
 He was sent to play for their reserve team Juventus Next Gen in Serie C, with whom he made eight appearances in the remainder of the 2024–25 season.
 In June 2024, Juventus borrowed him again on a one-year loan for €300,000 with a buying option of €2,3 million.
 In late November 2024, Pedro Felipe ruptured his anterior cruciate ligament and was ruled out for the rest of the season.

 In February 2025, Juventus announced that they had bought Pedro Felipe from Palmeiras for a €700,000.
 Pedro Felipe signed a four-and-a-half-year contract until 2029.

+In the first half of the 2025–26 season, Pedro Felipe began to be included in the senior Juventus matchday squad, and appeared on the bench in most league games, but did not see any time on the field.

+Loan to Sassuolo

+On 2 February 2026, Pedro Felipe was loaned by Sassuolo, with an option to buy.
+On February 20, 2026, during Sassuolo-Verona, he made his Serie A debut, appearing on the pitch in the final minutes of the match.

+Racing Santander

+On 4 August 2026, Pedro Felipe signed a four-year contract with La Liga side Racing Santander.

 Style of play

-Pedro Felipe is a physical 1.90m tall centre-back with a good technique.
+Pedro Felipe is a physical 1.90m tall centre-back who is said to have a good technique.